 Although Revus Top is registered, it contains a chemical for control of downy mildew, a disease not found on grape in the PNW and thus is not recommended for use.

 Some registered products offer only suppression of this disease and thus are not recommended for use.
-These products include Ph-D.
+These products include Intuity.

 Forecasting Several forecasting programs are available for scheduling fungicide applications.
 The standard Oregon phenology-based program begins applications at 6 to 8 inches shoot growth and continues at regular intervals based on grapevine development.
 The Gubler-Thomas (UC-Davis) program uses leaf wetness and temperature early in the year to predict ascospore infection periods and only temperature during the summer to predict conidial infection periods.
 The New York (Gadoury) program is based on rainfall and temperature.
 The Kast (Oi Diag) program incorporates relative humidity along with temperature and rainfall.
 All programs have been effective at timing fungicides and controlling powdery mildew in western Oregon.
 Additional models have been developed in Canada (Carisse) and Italy (Caffi).
+An ascospore release model for western Oregon incorporates leaf wetness, temperature, precipitation, and relative humidity but was only 66% accurate.
 The use of rose bushes at the end of rows is based only on anecdotal accounts and has no basis in the scientific literature.

 Biological control Short intervals such as 7 days between applications is recommended especially during bloom.
 Generally more effective when disease-pressure is low.
 More effective when combined with leaf removal practices and/or integrated with synthetic fungicides at bloom.

-- Sonata (Bacillus pumilis strain QST 2808) at 2 to 4 quarts/A plus a spreader-sticker or 1 quart/A when tank-mixed with a systemic fungicide.
+- Sonata (Bacillus pumilis strain QST 2808) at 2 to 4 quarts/A plus a spreader-sticker.
 May be applied up to and including the day of harvest.
 4-hr reentry.
 O